Altaf-10/Hive-Mind/README.md

 ### Chapter 2
-This is the Second Chapter of the **Hive Mind**.In this level the retreived message takes Us to an External Website, THe Bitcon.
+This is the Second Chapter of the **Hive Mind**.In this level the retreived message takes Us to an **External Website, The Bitcon**.
 Where the second clue is hidden.
 Find it.
+There is a Dead end for Incorrect answer and the user should try again inorder to proceed to the next level.

 ![Chapter 2](https://user-images.githubusercontent.com/112609866/232888456-d41f4a64-da20-45fb-bc32-23490d089606.png)